FedEx Address Book

 That meant starting with research, not assumptions.
 The same tool serves an enterprise shipper with thousands of contacts and a retail user shipping twice a year.

 Research surfaced five clear patterns in how users were struggling.
-Those patterns became the organizing logic for the redesign — modernize, clarify, anticipate, simplify, flex.
+Those patterns became the organizing logic for the redesign: modernize, clarify, anticipate, simplify, flex.

 The work focused on reducing steps for the most common tasks while keeping edge cases reachable.
 Address entry is a small interaction with high frequency.
 The details matter more than they look like they should.

-research themes shaped every downstream design decision.
+shaped every downstream design decision.

-countries served by the unified cross-platform experience.
+served by the unified cross-platform experience.

-handoff — engineering could build without interpretation.
+engineering could build without interpretation.